Sir Charles Tupper Secondary School: Tupper Tech

 Tupper Tech provides career focused grade 12 students the opportunity to gain experience in the trades, while working towards a full time apprenticeship.
 Working on a Day 1 / Day 2 rotation, students rotate each day between "hands on" education and academic classes.
 Many students are cross enrolled within other schools in the district, spending one day at Tupper, while returning to their home school for academic classes.
+The program ended in 2024.

 Athletics

 Sir Charles Tupper Secondary School is known for its outstanding athletic achievements.
 In 2009-2010, the school's Wrestling, Bantam Boys Basketball, Bantam Boys Volleyball team, and most notably the Senior Boys Basketball (who ended Kitsilano Secondary school's 8 year streak) were Vancouver City Champions for the VSSAA (Vancouver Secondary Schools' Athletic Association) League.
 There have been many notable accomplishments at the provincial level, as well as various past successes in sports over the years.

 The school offers a wide variety of sports throughout the school year, including volleyball, rugby, cross country, and badminton in the fall, basketball and wrestling in the winter, and rugby, soccer, volleyball, softball, tennis, track and field, and ultimate frisbee in the spring/summer season.

+In 2026, the senior boys' rugby team won the provincial AA championship for the first time since its inception.